jrshittu/30-days-of-Python/day_2.md

   **Exercises:**
   1. Print all names, email addresses and the key-value pairs in a dict.
+  2. Check if a user exist in a dict

   **Solutions:**
   1. Print all names, email addresses and the key-value pairs in a dict.